DFE-Digital/teaching-vacancies-design-history/README.md

 ## Set up

-Clone this repo.
+Clone this project using Git.
+New to Git?
+Here is more [information about cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 Use Terminal to navigate to the directory and run `npm install`.

 If the install is successful, run `npm start`.

-Follow the prompts in Terminal to open the design history locally.
+Follow the prompts in Terminal to open the design history in your browser.
+If the set up is successfu it will be available at `http://localhost:8080/`.

 ## Writing an entry